Skip to content

 Limitations

-When a branch F is stacked on another branch B, and you want to create stacked Pull Requests from them, the PR for F will be created against B. To do this, git-spice needs to push both branches to the same repository.
+When a branch F is stacked on another branch B, and you want to submit Change Requests for both, the CR for F will be created against B. To do this, git-spice needs to push both branches to the same repository.

 Therefore, to use git-spice to stack PRs, you need write access to the repository: specifically the ability to push new branches.